Estate Planning Made Easy

 Description- A revocable living trust is a contract that you make with yourself.
-Typically, you serve in 3 different roles: 1.
-The Settlor/Trustor: that is the person that creates the trust.
-2. The Trustee: That is the person that manages the trust assets; and 3.
-The Beneficiary: That is the people that entitled to receive gifts or distributions from the trust owned assets.
+Typically, you serve 3 different roles: 1.
+The Settlor/Trustor: the person that creates the trust.
+2. The Trustee: the person that manages the trust assets; and 3.
+The Beneficiary: the people that are entitled to receive gifts or distributions from the trust owned assets.

 You control the trust and you have the benefit of the trust owned assets while your are alive.

 A trust is actually quite simple.
 Essentially, you can put everything you own into a trust (with some limited exceptions like retirement plans such as IRA’s and 401K plans).
 In the case of a living trust, you will typically name yourself as trustee and name the heirs or beneficiaries of your choosing as the successor trustee.
 Upon your death, the successor trustee can distribute the property as you specified in the trust without the need to go through the probate process.

 For example: John Doe owns a house and a car.
 John Doe creates a living trust and transfers ownership of the house and car into the trust during his life.
 The house and car are then owned by the John Doe Trust and John Doe is the trustee.
 John Doe has one daughter, Jane Doe, who he names as the successor trustee.
 Upon John Doe’s death, Jane Doe takes over as the successor trustee and distributes the house and the car to herself as John Doe directed in the trust.